 - Let another person share a folder in the OneDrive for Business library with you and try syncing that library to check the outcome.

-4. Get permissions at library and site level
+5. Get permissions at the library and site level

-If you’re using legacy OneDrive for business sync client to sync a SharePoint online teamsite library, you need the proper permissions at library and site level.
+If you’re using legacy OneDrive for Business sync client to sync a SharePoint online team site library, you need the proper permissions at the library and site level.
 Here’s how to check if you have edit or higher permissions at library level:

 - Go to the library in SharePoint Online > LIBRARY > Library settings > Permissions and Management > Permissions for this document library.